 Ramayana Masam is an important observance in the state of Kerala.
 It is observed in the month of ‘Karkidakam’ of the Malayalam calendar while in the Gregorian calendar it corresponds to the months of July to August.
 This festival is also popularly known as ‘Karkadaka Masam’.
 During this time, there is a ritual to read ‘Ramayana’ on all the days of the month in almost all Hindu households.
 Hindu organizations perform this ritual in almost all temples dedicated to Lord Vishnu.
 Ramayana is one of the greatest Hindu epics that hold great religious significance.
 During the Ramayana Masam, the recitation of Ramayana starts from the first day of the Karkidakam Masam and continues till the last day.

-Ramayana Masam 2017 was on July 17 Monday
+Ramayana Masam 2018 is on July 17 Tuesday

 Rituals during Ramayana Masam:

 - Starting from the first day, every day during the Karkidakam Masam, all the members of the house gather, after sunset.
 After lighting the evening lamp, they sit close to the ‘Nilavilakku’ or the traditional Kerala lamp and narrate the verses of ‘Adhyatma Ramayana’ (the Malayalam version of Ramayana).
 The reading of Ramayana is managed in a way that it ends on the last day of the Karkidakam Masam.